-Dietary management of patients with ESRD should be aimed at control of electrolytes (including calcium, phosphorus, and potassium), prevention of malnutrition, and maintenance of acceptable fluid volume status [8].
+Dietary management of patients with ESRD should be aimed at control of electrolytes (including calcium, phosphorus, and potassium), prevention of malnutrition, and maintenance of acceptable fluid volume status [9].
 Daily dietary requirements for patients with ESRD depend on the type of dialysis chosen (i.e., continuous ambulatory peritoneal dialysis or hemodialysis).
 The American Dietetic Association has published specific nutrition guidelines for patients who are on continuous ambulatory peritoneal dialysis or hemodialysis (Table 6).
-Adults with normal renal function can generally eat large amounts of protein and maintain BUN levels without symptoms [4].
+Adults with normal renal function can generally eat large amounts of protein and maintain BUN levels without symptoms [5].
 However, most patients with ESRD will require a protein-limited diet.
 All patients with ESRD should be referred to a dietitian for optimization of nutritional status.

 DIETARY RECOMMENDATIONS FOR ADULTS WITH END-STAGE RENAL DISEASE ON DIALYSIS

 Nutrient Recommendation for Hemodialysis Recommendation for Peritoneal Dialysis

 Protein 1.1-1.4 g/kg/day 1.2-1.5 g/kg/day

 Calories 30-35 kcal/kg/day 25-35 kcal/kg/day

 Phosphorus <17 mg/kg/day <17 mg/kg/day

 Calcium 1.0-1.8 g/day 1.0-1.8 g/day

 Fluid Daily urinary output + 500-750 mL/day 2-3 L/day based on weight and blood pressure

 Sodium 2-3 g/day 3-4 g/day based on weight

 Potassium 40 mg/kg Unrestricted unless elevated

-Source: [41] Table 6
+Source: [42] Table 6

 While the impact of chronic renal disease on the endocrine system is destructive and pervasive, the impact of uremic syndrome and ESRD is devastating to the endocrine system.
-There are at least eight different causes of endocrine system failure in uremic syndrome: diminished production of renal hormones, hormonal hypersecretion, decreased metabolic clearance of hormones, blunted feedback response, defective tissue conversion, decreased hormone production of nonrenal hormones, end organ unresponsiveness, and increased circulating inhibitors of hormones [4].
+There are at least eight different causes of endocrine system failure in uremic syndrome: diminished production of renal hormones, hormonal hypersecretion, decreased metabolic clearance of hormones, blunted feedback response, defective tissue conversion, decreased hormone production of nonrenal hormones, end organ unresponsiveness, and increased circulating inhibitors of hormones [5].

 Diminished production of renal hormones includes both decreased secretion of erythropoietin and decreased conversion of 25-hydroxyvitamin D3 to its active metabolite, 1,25 dihydroxyvitamin D3.
 To prevent anemia due to decreased erythropoietin, exogenous erythropoietin must be given, and the costs associated with this are high.
-As stated previously, evidence for benefit exists to keep hemoglobin levels at 11-12 g/dL [86; 87].
+As stated previously, erythropoietin levels are not routinely used in distinguishing erythropoietin deficiency from other causes of anemia in patients with CKD in most clinical settings and their measurement is generally not recommended by the KDIGO [60].

 To prevent osteomalacias, secondary hyperparathyroidism (due to hypersecretion of parathyroid hormone), and possibly other organ damage, supplementation to treat low vitamin D levels is indicated in the presence of increased PTH levels.

-Several studies have also shown increased overall survival for patients on hemodialysis receiving highly active vitamin D3 formulations such as calcitriol and α -calcidiol [89; 90].
-Calcidiol (calcifediol) is not recommended for patients with stage 5 CKD or patients with ESRD on dialysis [28].
-It is important to use cholecalciferol (D3) as opposed to ergocalciferol (D2) in patients with ESRD, as it is the active hormone and does not need further metabolism in the kidneys.
+Several studies have also shown increased overall survival for patients on hemodialysis receiving highly active vitamin D3 formulations such as calcitriol and α-calcidiol [89; 90].
+Calcidiol (calcifediol) is not recommended for patients with stage 5 CKD or patients with ESRD on dialysis [29].
+It should be reserved for patients with secondary hyperparathyroidism [88].
+It is important to use cholecalciferol (D3) as opposed to ergocalciferol (D2) in patients with ESRD, as it is the active hormone and does not need further metabolism in the kidneys [88].